rhdunn/cainteoir-engine/docs/api/src/range.md

 @return
 : A range object for traversing the container in reverse order.

+# cainteoir::minmax {: .doc }

+Calculate the minimum and maximum values in a container.

+@aValues
+: The values to find the minimum and maximum values in.

+@return
+: The minimum and maximum values in the container as a range.

 # License

 This API documentation is licensed under the CC BY-SA 2.0 UK License.